core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # Error Handling

 All CoAP response codes defined by {{RFC7252}} MUST be accepted and processed accordingly by CoOL clients.
 Optionally, client errors (CoAP response codes 4.xx) or server errors (CoAP response codes 5.xx) MAY have a payload providing further information about the cause of the error.
-This payload contains the " error-payload" container (SID 1006) defined in the "ietf-cool" YANG module, see {{cool-module}}.
+This payload contains the "error-payload" container (SID 1007) defined in the "ietf-cool" YANG module, see {{cool-module}}.

 Example: